lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 1. I got to use React and Redux early on, just before they really took off.
 1. I focused on DevOps just as it became mainstream.
 In fact, I had hit a crisis-of-faith in Agile.
 The way that Gene Kim et al. reinvigorated my passion because the way they've made it all come together resonates deeply with my own values.
 I've been running with DevOps ever since.

 Finally, fluking into my first job at the BMO Financial Group Institute for Learning where I received several years of formal leadership and management training early in my career has been incredibly valuable.
-Not only has it opened up a lot of doors, it's helped me gain perspective much faster than I would have on a different path.
-I was pretty shocked to find out that new managers don't actually get training, and so I've tried to make a point to find and share similar materials with new leaders as I've worked with them.
-I believe it's helped me make more nuanced and multi-faceted decisions beyond the technical ones.
+Not only has it opened up a lot of doors because I tend to be perceived as a team-builder, it's helped me gain perspective much faster than I would have on a different path.
+I was pretty shocked to find out that the majority of new managers don't actually get training, and so I've tried to make a point to find and share similar materials with other technical leaders as I've worked with them.
+Leadership skills like conflict-resolution, planning, formulation of strategies, communication, and understanding how to effectively manage other humans comes in handy no matter your number of direct reports.
+Actually, I've found that I'm _more_ effective without having direct-reports because then I don't get bogged down in HR overhead.
+I believe it's helped me become a more nuanced and multi-faceted decision-maker far beyond the technical problems in front of me.

 **_How do you keep in touch with how things really work as you spend less time on hands-on development?_**

 I make a point of reviewing lots of PRs and taking on coding work in isolated areas myself.
-I also review code in trunk to avoid PR-myopia.
+I also review code in the main line to avoid PR-myopia (the fractured view of the whole when you only review small slices of it).

-To stay abreast of what's going on in the industry, I take courses, read books and blogs, listen to podcasts, watch YouTube channels, and build silly little experiments on personal time.
-Right now I'm a big reader because I'm focused on trying to learn how to shift the trajectory of my product group as well as IBM.
-This is a new area to me, and so I've been fascinated to watch and participate in some of these efforts.
+To stay abreast of what's going on in the industry, I take courses, do tutorials, read books and blogs, listen to podcasts, watch YouTube channels, and build silly little experiments on personal time.
+Right now I'm more of a reader because I'm focused on trying to learn how to shift the trajectory of my product group as well as IBM.
+This is a new skillset to me, and so I've been fascinated to watch and participate in some of these efforts.

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**

 An emphatic _yes_!
 I measure my success in their success.
 I was "raised" by my amazing early-career mentors to believe that your greatest personal success is how well you can elevate the people you work with.
 Over the years, I've learned the wisdom of that particular lesson.
 The biggest points of pride in my career are consistently when I see others that I've had a hand is mentoring.
-It's nearly as good as being a dad :)
+It's _nearly_ as good as being a dad :)

 **_What about a piece of advice for someone who has just started as a Staff Engineer?_**

 I think this all the time to try to keep my ego in check and to put empathy at the center of what I do: We’re all standing on the shoulders of the giants that came before us.
 Stay humble and remember you’re being entrusted to elevate others, just as you yourself were elevated.
 It's easy to forget about that with all of the distractions in our industry and the inevitable politics and pressure to succeed.
 Put ambition aside and treat others as you would like to be treated yourself (or maybe how you wish you had been treated).
-You'll sleep better at night, and enjoy the kind of success you can live with.
+You'll sleep better at night, and enjoy the kind of success that you can actually live with.